 - Preheat oven to 350 and line baking sheet with parchment paper

-- Add Roasted tomatoes to the pasta along with remaining olive oil, butter, basil, cheese, and lemon juice.
+- Add Roasted tomatoes to the pasta along with remaining olive oil, butter, basil, cheese, and lemon zest and juice.
 Gently toss to combine until butter and cheese are melted.

 - Serve in Bowls topped with fresh basil and burrata.